filipborgs/php-challenge-basico-co/README.md

 # PHP Challenge 20201117
 ### Made with:

-PHP / Laravel / VueJS / Vue Material
+PHP / Laravel / VueJS / Vue Material / MySQL

 ### Description

-System to upload a JSON file to register products in database.
+Project to upload a JSON file to register products in database.
 This project is separete in two modules:
  - api: REST API made for handle the upload and CRUD of produts (To process the JSON file, is used laravel queue)
  - web: Frontend to consume the REST API